kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - Resource utilization (CPU, memory)
   - Infrastructure health (nodes, deployments, pods)
 - **Tracking Metadata**: Correlation IDs for event tracing

-**Source Agnosticism**: The ClusterHealth CR intentionally omits any reference to the monitoring source.
-Whether the health assessment came from Managed Prometheus, Azure Monitor, a webhook, or manual evaluation is irrelevant to the upgrade decision engine - only the health verdict matters.

 ##### 3. **ARM API Surface (Minimal)**
 ARM provides lightweight enablement and read-only health reporting.